elibroftw/blog.elijahlopez.ca/content/posts/reactjs-pitfalls.md

 App's view variable.

 The implications of this only occured to me afterwards when I wanted to persistent a value between different Views.
-I tried to do the same "tricK" at the Home scope, but for some reason every time I switched Views, the value I was trying to persist would get reset to the default of setState.
+I tried to do the same "trick" at the Home scope, but for some reason every time I switched Views, the value I was trying to persist would get reset to the default of setState.

-What was happeing was that changing views would update not only Home's state, but also App's state.
+What was happening was that changing views would update not only Home's state, but also App's state.
 Therefore Home would get re-rendered (instead of just the part that changed) and so the state would get overwritten.

 I then decided its better anyways to persist the value I wanted to persist on the App scope so that it persists even if Home dismounts.
 I then realized that the variable wasn't actually used as a state but rather as a persistant variable, and so I did some research and